How Much Creatine Should I Take?

 Scientists don't fully understand how creatine enhances recovery after exercise, however, it is thought that creatine acts as an antioxidant, reducing oxidative stress and inflammation caused by exercise.

-Creatine might also improve the function of mitochondria, the energy-producing organelles in muscle cells, which can help to reduce muscle damage and inflammation.
+Creatine supplements might also improve the function of mitochondria, the energy-producing organelles in muscle cells, which can help to reduce muscle damage and inflammation.

 One of the most well-established benefits of creatine is its ability to increase muscle mass.
 Creatine has been shown to promote muscle protein synthesis and reduce muscle breakdown, which can lead to increased muscle mass over time.